leikoilja/ha-google-home/README.md

 ### Prerequisites

-Use Home Assistant build 2021.3 or above.
+Use Home Assistant v2021.4.0 or above.

 ### HACS Installation